maqboolahmadzia/cypress-mochawesome-report/README.md

 ## Use

-1. Checkout the project from git - git clone https://github.com/alagamai/cypress-mochawesome-report
+1. Checkout the project from git - git clone https://github.com/maqboolahmadzia/cypress-mochawesome-report
 2. Navigate to the project root directory - cypress-mochawesome-report
 3. Install dependencies with `npm install`
 4. execute
-   npm run cy:run - to run npm scripts in headless mode
+   npm run cy:run - to run npm scripts in headless mode and it will generate mochawesome report

-   npm run cy:merge-json - to merge all jsons into single consolidated json file

-   npm run cy:group-html - to convert merged json into consolidated html report
+   npm run cy:del-report - to delete the report